-The evaluation of noise impacts is based on the development assumptions for the proposed program, as described in Chapter 2, Project Description, of this PEIR.
-The proposed program would include the remediation of contaminated soil and groundwater, soil grading, revegetation, construction of new public access opportunities (including trails, a visitor center and parking lot, and viewpoints), construction of flood management facilities (including earthen levees and berms, and walls), and modification of existing infrastructure and utilities.
+The evaluation of noise impacts is based on the development assumptions for the proposed project, as described in Section 1.
+The program would include the remediation of contaminated soil and groundwater, soil grading, revegetation, construction of new public access opportunities (including trails, a visitor center and parking lot, and viewpoints), construction of flood management facilities (including earthen levees and berms, and walls), and modification of existing infrastructure and utilities.

-Implementation of the proposed program would generate noise primarily from program construction, and to a lesser degree, the operation of constructed facilities on the program area (i.e., visitor center), with minimal construction and operational-related traffic generated on local roadways.
-The primary sources of construction noise associated with the proposed program would be construction activities within the program area and construction-related traffic volumes generated by daily worker commuting trips, and the truck trip for the transport of construction equipment and materials.
+Implementation of the program would generate noise primarily from project construction, and to a lesser degree, the operation of constructed facilities on the program site (i.e., Visitor Center), with minimal construction and operational-related traffic generated on local roadways.
+The primary sources of construction noise associated with the program would be construction activities within the program site and construction-related traffic volumes generated by daily worker commuting trips, and the truck trip for the transport of construction equipment and materials.

 On-site construction noise impacts were evaluated by determining the noise levels generated by the different types of construction activity anticipated, calculating the construction-related noise levels produced by the mix of equipment assumed for all construction activities at the source and at nearby sensitive receptor locations.
-Estimated noise levels generated by program construction activities and operational sources were compared to the applicable noise standards and thresholds of significance of the applicable city noise ordinances in Section 3.11.3, Regulatory Framework.
-For construction noise, the noise ordinances of both cities set allowable hours of construction in which construction activities are exempt from noise regulations; however, the Cities' noise ordinances do not establish construction noise level limits.
-For operational noise, established criteria noise levels for noise-sensitive uses must not be exceeded by the program traffic noise.
+Estimated noise levels generated by project construction activities and operational sources were compared to the applicable noise standards and thresholds of significance of the applicable city noise ordinances in Section Error!
+Reference source not found..
+For construction noise, the noise ordinances of both cities set allowable hours of construction (i.e., daytime) in which construction activities are exempt from noise regulations; however, the Cities' noise ordinances do not establish construction noise level limits.
+For operational noise, established criteria noise levels for noise-sensitive uses must not be exceeded by the project traffic noise.